-Tourism in Palau is centered around scuba diving and snorkeling, which both are outstanding, but there are a lot of other Palau points of interest you should see.
+Tourism in Palau is centred around scuba diving and snorkelling, which both are outstanding, but there are a lot of other Palau points of interest you should see.

 In this article, we will tell you where you can find the best Palau points of interest and how to get there from Koror.
 There are, of course, some POI’s that can only be reached by boat!